big city

 What Are Future Medical Expenses?

 Future medical expenses are one component of a personal injury claim for compensation.
 Not all personal injury victims require compensation for future medical expenses.
-Victims who have reached Maximum Medical Improvement (MMI) by the time their claim is resolved may or may not need compensation for future medical expenses.
+Accident victims who have reached Maximum Medical Improvement (MMI) by the time their claim is resolved may or may not need compensation for future medical care.
 Many personal injury victims regain full functioning before they resolve their personal injury claims.

 Examples of Future Medical Expenditures